AndrewTeamTree/U6/README.md

 TeamTreehouse Unit 6 Project.

 # Static Node.js and Express Site
 Node.js and Express make a powerful pair when used together on the server side, and are used everyday to make fast, modular and dynamic web applications.
-For this project, you'll use Node.js, Express and Pug templates to create a portfolio site to show off the projects you've built.
+In this project, I use Node.js, Express and Pug templates to create a portfolio site to show off the projects I've built.

 ## Setup